Melissa Galvez is an experienced storyteller with a background in public policy, specifically education. She is also a teacher and tutor.

-In 2012, Melissa graduated from the public policy program at the Harvard Kennedy School of Government, where she studied social policy with a focus on education.
-Her secondary interest was studying how the internet has affected journalism, politics, and government.
-Under the guidance of Nicco Mele, Melissa completed an independent project on what makes content with a social action goal “go viral” on the Web.
+Prior to ERS, Melissa graduated with a masters in public policy from at the Harvard Kennedy School of Government, where she studied social policy with a focus on education.
+She also studied how the internet has affected journalism, politics, and government, completing an independent project on what makes social action campaigns “go viral” on the Web.
 Her masters capstone project focused on nonprofit growth and site expansion.

 Before graduate school, Melissa was a reporter for KUHF Houston Public Radio, the NPR affiliate in Houston.
-She reported on a variety of topics, from politics to environmental issues, community events to health care.
-She reported for Transportation Nation, a consortium of public radio stations looking at transportation trends across the country.
+She reported on a variety of topics, including politics, environmental issues, health care, and transportation (As a part of Transportation Nation, a consortium of public radio stations.)
 She also started the Exploring Houston series, which highlights unique stories in Houston neighborhoods.
-She has received a regional Edward R. Murrow Award as well as honors from the Texas Associated Press Broadcasters, the Texas Medical Association, and the Houston Press Club.
+She received a regional Edward R. Murrow Award as well as honors from the Texas Associated Press Broadcasters, the Texas Medical Association, and the Houston Press Club.

 Prior to reporting, Melissa was an 8th grade English Language Arts teacher with Teach for America in Houston, and worked for other education nonprofits in marketing roles.

 Melissa has also built her leadership skills through projects she pursued outside of work.
 As a PresenTense fellow (now dissolved and part of UpStart), Melissa studied social entrepreneurship and worked on a project to imagine how senior citizens could better access personalized transportation options (something like Uber or Lyft).
 She also served as the chair of Havurah on the Hill, an all-volunteer group that builds community among Jewish young adults by organizing Shabbat services and dinner at the historic Vilna Shul.